MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/connect-exo-powershell-managed-identity.md

 Otherwise, create the user-assigned managed identity by using the instructions at [Create a user-assigned managed identity](/azure/active-directory/managed-identities-azure-resources/how-manage-user-assigned-managed-identities?pivots=identity-mi-methods-azp#create-a-user-assigned-managed-identity).

-### Step 2: Create a resource with a user-assigned managed identity
+### Step 2: Create a resource with user-assigned managed identity

-If you're going to use an existing resource that's already configured with a user-assigned managed identity, you can skip to the next step.
+If you're going to use an existing resource that's already configured with user-assigned managed identity, you can skip to the next step.
 The following resource types are supported:

 - Azure Automation accounts
 - Azure Virtual Machines